Nighthawks (1978 film): Background and production

 When Ron Peck was attending London Film School, he formed Four Corners Films with Mary Pat Leece, Joanna Davis, and Wilfried Thust.
 The Four Corners collective went on to become the production company behind the film, with all four members playing key roles in the creation of the movie.

 Peck's filmmaking was heavily influenced by American film director Nicholas Ray.
-While studying as an undergraduate in Swansea, he attended a Ray season at the National Film Theatre, where he had the opportunity to meet and have a intimate conversation with the auteur director.
+While studying as an undergraduate in Swansea, he attended a Ray season at the National Film Theatre, where he had the opportunity to meet and have an intimate conversation with the auteur director.
 After graduating from London Film School, he began to work on the Nighthawks project, and it was Ray's work that served as an inspiration for the film.
 The original working title for Nighthawks was Blind Run, the rejected title for Rebel Without a Cause.
 In addition, Peck named the Jim and Judy characters in Nighthawks after James Dean's and Natalie Wood's characters in Rebel Without a Cause.